jeancroy/fuzz-aldrin-plus/README.md

 Let's compare  A:`surgery` and B:`gsurvey`.
 To do so we can try to match every letter of A against every letter of B.

-This build a 2D Table.
+This problem can be solved using a score matrix.
-- The match start at [0,0] trying to compare first letter of each.
+- The match starts at [0,0] trying to compare the first letter of each.
-- The match end at [m,n] comparing last letter of each.
+- The match end at [m,n] comparing the last letter of each.

 At each position [i,j] the best move can be one of the 3 options.